Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

 <img src ="images/fig1.JPG" width =500>

-    Figure 1: importing abular data for EDA
+    Figure 1: importing tabular data for EDA

-As shown in figure 1, porosities vary from 0 to 100 percent.
+As shown in Figure 1, porosities vary from 0 to 100 percent.
+It is worth noting that each Batch 1 and 2 has 100 images, which will be for porosity characterization.
 Image processing plays an integral role for understanding the general characterestics of pore system.
 The first three images chosen from batch1 are shown in Fig 2:

 <img src ="images/fig2.JPG" width =700>